VirtuallyCreative/virtuallycreative-core/content/_index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: >-
-      A digital agency focused on empathy based design and compassonate development.
-We believe in an accessible web for all.
+    title: A digital agency in Toronto
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's